liberbey/django-game-leaderboard/README.md

 **Redis** is used as an in-memory database to decrease response time. **Silk** (/silk) is used for request monitoring.
 Application is deployed to **Heroku** and using the **PostgreSql** database provided by Heroku.
 Also a free Redis server is used which is provided by Redis Labs.
 Due to the restrictions of these free services, responses may be slow.

+For a deployment, please comment the "django_heroku.settings(locals())" line in settings.py, edit database configurations in settings.py and edit redis configurations in api/core/constants.py.

 Note: Memory usage of Redis can be calculated as N * 400 bytes where N is the number of users.

 ## Endpoints